SPILSBY GRAMMAR SCHOOL FOUNDATION (Registered Charity No. 1043808)

 In addition funds are provided annually to assist with the cost of the

 College Prize giving.

-There are now 6 Trustees-1 the nominee of the Governors of King Edward VI Humanities College, 1 the nominee of the Vicar and Churchwardens of Spilsby, 1 the nominee of the Spilsby Town Council and 3 Co-opted.
+There are now 6 Trustees-1 the nominee of the Governors of King Edward VI Academy, 1 the nominee of the Vicar and Churchwardens of Spilsby, 1 the nominee of the Spilsby Town Council and 3 Co-opted.